maryreader/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a Research Officer at the Centre for Analysis of Social Exclusion at the LSE.
-My research uses quantitative methods to analyse the impact of poverty, disadvantage and social security on families, with a particular focus on early childhood, health inequalities and larger families.
+I use quantitative methods to identify the causal effects of social and economic policies.